-Welcome to episode one of Property Management Q & A with Sam Price from Templeton Property.
+Welcome to Property Management Q & A with Sam Price from Templeton Property.
 This week’s question is, What is the Difference Between a Fixed Term Tenancy, Fixed Term Lease, and a Periodic Lease?
 This is quite a common question we get asked.
 I heard it being asked once or twice today already, by owners and tenants alike.

 In Queensland, there are two types of leases, there’s a fixed term lease, fixed term general tenancy agreement, or a periodic lease.
 Both have benefits dependent on the desires of both the tenant and the owners.
 It’s important to understand the intricacies of both so that you could make the right decision on whether you choose to have your tenants, or you choose to sign a fixed term lease, or a periodic lease.